WejdanAljadani/Disaster-Response-Pipeline-DSND/README.md

 # Disaster-Response-Pipeline-DSND

-The disater response project is used Natural Language Processing and Machine Learning to Classify the messags.
+The disater response project is used Natural Language Processing and Machine Learning to Classify the messages.

 Steps of the project  as follows:
 <ol>